 23 RFP questions you should ask your next wellness vendor

-So what SHOULD be asked in a wellness RFP?
-Here are 23 ideas to get you started…
+All of this said, what should be asked in a wellness RFP?
+Here are 23 ideas to get you started:

-- Are your contests all the same mechanic (e.g., “Most X wins”), or do you have more complex mechanics?
-If so, what are they and how do they work?
+- Do your contests all use the same mechanic (e.g., “most X wins”), or do you have more complex mechanics?
+If so, what are they, and how do they work?

-- What are your philosophies on incentives (regardless of what a client is asking for)?
+- What is your philosophy on incentives (regardless of what a client is asking for)?

-- How do you validate and reward for activities outside your program for incentive purposes, and what type of “outside” activities would you advise your clients to do?
+- How do you validate and reward activities that fall outside your program, and what type of outside activities would you advise your clients to do?

 - Most vendors claim to be engaging.
 What’s your “secret sauce” for driving/maximizing engagement?

 - How much does social connectivity play into your offerings?

 - What percentage of your staff is dedicated to client/member service, and how are they proactively engaging with clients?
 How many hours of hands-on support will we receive each month?

 - What does innovation mean to your organization?